a cassette player with headphones attached to it

 A week after their initial learning session, everyone was asked to perform the music they learned – in just one take, with no warmups or opportunities to hear the passage again.

-Then their performance was evaluated in three areas:
+Then their performance was evaluated in three ways:

 1. Did they play the right notes?

-The passive-listening group played significantly more of the right notes than the distracted-listening or nature-listening groups.
+The passive-listening group played significantly more of the right notes than either the distracted-listening or nature-listening groups.

-When it came to rhythmic accuracy, there wasn’t a significant difference between the passive-listening and distracted-listening groups, but these two groups did outperform the nature-listening group by a significant margin.
+When it came to rhythm, both the passive-listening and distracted-listening groups seemed to benefit from listening, as they both outperformed the nature-listening group by a significant margin.

-The passive and distracted-listening groups also performed better than the nature-listening group when it came to consistency of dynamics as well (i.e. keeping the loudness of notes the same, instead of some notes sticking out and some failing to speak).
+When it came to the evenness of their playing – keeping the loudness of notes the same, instead of some notes sticking out and some failing to speak – here too both the passive and distracted-listening groups performed much better than the nature-listening group.

 Lahav, A., Katz, T., Chess, R., & Saltzman, E. (2012).
 Improved motor sequence retention by motionless listening.
 Psychological Research, 77(3), 310-319.

-It’s important to note that this study was conducted on total piano newbies, who had no previous experience playing the piano.
+Well, one quick thing to emphasize is that this study was conducted on total piano newbies, who had no previous experience playing the piano.
 So it’s not 100% clear exactly how these results might transfer to experienced pianists, or other instrumentalists or singers.

-That being said, previous research suggests that this sort of listening might actually have even more of an impact amongst skilled musicians, who have a better sense of which motor movements correspond with which sounds.
+That said, it’s possible that this sort of listening could actually have even more of an impact amongst skilled musicians, who have a better sense of which motor movements correspond with which sounds.

 Take action